 Bright Scholars of Iowa Award --Awarded to entering first-year Iowa residents who exhibit outstanding academic achievement, qualify for a Federal Pell Grant, and demonstrate a commitment to learning and community service, as well as have achieved success in the face of adversity.
 Preference is given to students whose parents have not graduated from an accredited four-year college or university.
-View the Bright Scholars of Iowa Application for additional information.
+Additional information will be available on the scholarship application (available mid-November).
+Visit the Bright Scholars of Iowa web page.

 Carver Scholars Program--Awarded to full-time students who will be starting their junior year in the fall semester of the award year.
 Recipients will be students of great potential and promise, who have worked hard to make ends meet and have been faced with challenging or debilitating situations in their lives.
 A qualified applicant must be able to demonstrate that his or her circumstances and accomplishments, when combined with financial and merit determination, might be overlooked in other types of student aid programs, but nevertheless represent high achievement and determination in the face of significant obstacles.
 Applicants must be a U.S. citizen and have graduated from an accredited high school in the state of Iowa or have been a resident of Iowa for at least five consecutive years immediately prior to application.
 Eligible students must demonstrate financial need by filing the FAFSA prior to March 1 of the award year.
 Students must have a minimum grade-point average of 2.8 on a 4.0 scale.
 Applications are available on the Roy J. Carver Charitable Trust web site, at www.carvertrust.org (under the Scholarships tab at the top of the page, select the Prospective Applicants link on the right side of the screen).